JunYuHuang/top-chess-cli/Planning.md

 WHITE's captured pieces:

 It is WHITE (Human Player 1)'s turn.
-[if applies: '❕ Move your checked king to an unchecked or safe square.']
+[if applies: '❕ Your king is checked; move your king out of check to another square.']
 ✅ Started new game.
 ❌ 'asdf' is an illegal move or an invalid command.
 Try again.
 Enter your move in Long Algebraic Notation